-6 Group was contacted by North Pole Ventures following concerns from the organisation’s Chief Christmas Officer (CCO), Mrs. Claus, that the festive season was in real danger of not going ahead.
+Following a meeting in Lapland with North Pole Ventures’ Father Christmas and his Chief Christmas Officer (CCO), 6 Group discovered that 2023’s festive season was in danger of not going ahead.

 The demands of the market, namely a year-on-year increase in the production of gifts and continually advancing toy technology, had resulted in a significant strain on the North Pole Ventures (NPV) workforce and left no room for innovation.